pietrodn/filter-bubble/README.md

-# The Filter Bubble: a threat for democracy?
+# The Filter Bubble: a threat for plural information?

 Slides for the [Computer Ethics](http://home.deib.polimi.it/schiaffo/CE/) course at Politecnico di Milano.